Last updated: February 2022

 We will ask you whether you, or the legator, wish to retain anonymity with regard to (the exhibition of) the donated, borrowed or acquired object, and in publications or publicity about it, or whether you agree to us stating your name or that of the legator if the object is exhibited or appears in any publication or our publicity.

 You have the right to withdraw this consent by sending a letter and/or e-mail.
-Het Nieuwe Instituut reserves the right to refuse such a request if, for example, it can invoke Article 85 Paragraph 2 of the AVG because, for example, this right does not apply to processing operations for journalistic or academic purposes. .
+Het Nieuwe Instituut reserves the right to refuse such a request if, for example, it can invoke Article 85 Paragraph 2 of the GDPR because, for example, this right does not apply to processing operations for journalistic or academic purposes. .